-Gulf Wars Equestrian Operating Procedures v3.0
+Gulf Wars Equestrian Operating Procedures v3.1

 Developed December 2012

-Last update: April 2014
+Last update: February 2020

 1. PROOF OF EQUESTRIAN AUTHORIZATION

 a) Horse owners whose Kingdoms-of-residence have an equestrian authorization program must show their authorization card at Equestrian Check-in.

 b) There will be no original Equestrian Authorizations at Gulf Wars with the following exceptions:

 - Kingdoms with authorization marshal(s) in attendance may upgrade existing rider authorizations.
 Riders must make individual arrangements with one of their kingdom’s Authorizing Marshals for any upgrades.

 2. MOUNTED SECURITY RULES

 a) Volunteers for mounted security must be authorized riders with at least a Mounted Games authorization.

 b) Volunteers must either own their mount or have the permission of a horse owner to use theirs on patrol.

 d) Volunteers must sign up for a shift at Security Point.